Life is wonderful.

-I am 29 today, and even with 29 years spent chasing dreams, I still have many goals.
-It is almost paralysing to list them all.
-Such is the magnitude of the task!
+I am 29 today, and even with 29 years spent chasing dreams, I still have many unfulfilled ones.
+In fact, my dreams are so numerous that I sometimes lose track of them.

-Although I have not seen your goals, there are a few things I already know about them—they are complex (or you would have already achieved them), they are important to you and they are gonna be totally worth it.
+Although I don’t know your goals, there are a few things I know about them: they are complex (or you would already have achieved them), they are important to you, and they are going be worth every effort.

 Balancing Fun & Productivity

 During my time at B-school, boy was I busy!

 I set myself the task of starting conversations with 300 strangers during my student exchange program in Europe.
 (Growing up, I was very shy and now I wanted to gain some, much-needed, social skills.)
 I was also visiting a psychiatrist, who was helping me with my OCD.

 The academic schedule was hectic but I still didn’t miss a single gym session (because I wanted to be in the best shape of my life).
 I continued chasing my long list of goals as I got my first job and started my 9-to-5.

 Although the thrill of improving my life was exhilarating, this is not a strategy that I could sustain for decades.
 Five years in, my motivation started to wane and I started to coast through life.

 Don’t make the mistake I made.
 Aim for balance—a balance between work and fun.
 In other words, balance your to-do goals and your happy goals.
 Life is precious and, from what I can tell, you get only one.
 So do what makes you happy from time to time.